Using Neurolabs' Retail-Specific Synthetic Dataset in Production

 Neurolabs’ internal data generation engine allows programmatic control over the parameters of a 3D scene.
 In this white-paper, we will discuss some of the most important features of generating synthetic data for the task of object localisation, as well as the importance of consistency between real and synthetic data annotations.

 On this occasion, we’ve released all products as one object class.
-If you’re interested in the class labels for further research purposes in object recognition for retail, please get in touch.

 Dataset Specifications